 Be sure to do your research and choose wisely: not all of the commercial lory and lorikeet foods found for sale are actually suitable.
 Research suggests that each species has different needs, and there’s still a lot we don’t know about optimum nutrition for these parrots.

 Wombaroo is one of the most popular commercial brands right now and is generally considered high-quality.

-According to Gelis (2011), a suitable nectar mix would have a sugar content of 20-25% and contain some added protein (though not too much, as this will cause other issues).
-It’s also known lories are sensitive to excess iron, so find a mix that has less than 100 ppm.
+According to research by avian vet Stacey Gelis, a suitable nectar mix would have a sugar content of 20-25% and contain some added protein (though not too much, as this will cause other issues).
+It’s also known that lories are sensitive to excess iron, so find a mix that has less than 100 ppm.
 The same goes for vitamin C.

 You can supplement your black-capped lory’s diet with items such as:

 - Fresh fruits (low in vitamin C and iron, like apples and pears)

 - Fresh vegetables and leafy greens (low in vitamin C and iron, like